circular-code/ImageStream/README.md

 # ImageStream
-An Image Streaming App for Inspiration and Entertainment.
+An image streaming app for inspiration and entertainment.
+Based on phonegap.
+Work in Progress.